clintconklin/dev-futils/README.md

 `--env [environment]` - loads the specified environment, e.g. `--env senx`

+`--theme [theme]` - for the senx env, restricts the LESS globbing pattern to that theme, e.g. `--theme senatorx`

 `--all` - loads all available environments

 `--dev` - generates an inline less sourcemap when passed with either `--env` or `--all`, e.g. `ce-utils --all --dev`